dcbaker/cython/docs/src/userguide/buffer.rst

 Implementing the buffer protocol
 ================================

-Cython objects can expose memory buffers to Python code by implementing the "buffer protocol".
+Cython0 objects can expose memory buffers to Python code by implementing the "buffer protocol".
 This chapter shows how to implement the protocol and make use of the memory managed by an extension type from NumPy.